ebasso/cloudfunctions-restart-pods/example03/README.md

 # ibm-cloudfunctions-using-docker

-Multiples examples of IBM Cloud Functions.
-You can use this template to deploy some IBM Cloud Functions assets for you.
+Multiples examples of IBM Cloud Functions using Docker

-## Available examples

-* Example01 - Hello World using NodeJs and Python
-* Example02 - Using a manifest file to deploy
-* Example03 - Using IBM Cloud Functions to Restart Pods on Openshift
+* Example01 - Using IBM Cloud Functions to Restart Pods on Openshift

 ## Clonando o repositório